 In other words, when the European settlers destroyed the artifacts in the belief that they were destroying false gods, what they were really doing was the equivalent of smashing and defacing the coats of arms depicted on government buildings and the houses of the rich in Europe.

 In addition, the popular term has also given rise the idiomatic expression “low man on the totem pole.”
-This expression suggests that the most important figures were always at the top, when, in reality, no fixed conventions existed about positioning across the Northwest cultures.
+This expression suggests that the most important figures were always at the top, when, in reality, no such convention in Northwest cultures.
 In fact, in some cultures, such as the Tsimshian, the most important figure was placed on the bottom, and figures of secondary importance at the top, according to master carver Henry Green.